-SOCSD Coronavirus Response and Relief Supplemental Appropriations Act Funding Proposal
+SOCSD American Rescue Plan (ARP)/Coronavirus Response and Relief Supplemental Appropriations Act Funding Proposal

 Posted July 1, 2021

-As stated during the 2021-22 budget presentation, the District has been allocated $2,169,755.51 from the Coronavirus Response and Relief Supplemental Appropriations Act – Elementary and Secondary School Emergency Relief Fund.
-This is a grant-funded program better known as the CRRSA ESSER Monies.
+As stated during the 2021-22 budget presentation, the District has been allocated $3,696,781 from the SOCSD American Rescue Plan (ARP)/ Coronavirus Response and Relief Supplemental Appropriations Act – Elementary and Secondary School Emergency Relief Fund.
+This is a grant-funded program better known as the ARP/CRRSA ESSER Monies.
 The District will be spending these funds based on the draft plan that was previously presented to parents and community members.
 The majority of this grant is targeted to provide services and supports to students to address learning loss and regression and mental health at all four schools.
 These supports will run in the summer and throughout the school year and allow every student an opportunity to participate.

 - The District has specifically targeted monies to provide additional support for students in the area of reading at the elementary levels.

 - The District is also looking to provide ongoing access to the new instructional tools that students learned to use and found highly engaging, including those for social emotional learning.

 - SOCSD is also seeking to recoup monies expended related to COVID-19 including, but not limited to, cost of required health and safety training, contact tracing, daily screening tools, cleaning supplies and provision of free school meal service.